For more information about having a civil partnership ceremony at a venue in Enfield, view our special occasions brochure (PDF).

 If you were born in the UK on or after 1 January 1983, your birth certificate is not accepted as evidence of nationality.
 If your mother or father were born in the UK before 1 January 1983, their birth certificates can provide evidence of your nationality.
 You should bring:

-We will accept your immigration status document issued by the Home Office if it states your nationality.
-We do not accept other letters from the Home Office that state your place of birth.
+A Biometric Residence Card (BRP) issued by the Home Office is only accepted in place of a passport in very limited circumstances if it states your nationality.
+We do not accept Asylum Registration Certificate (ARC) cards or other letters from the Home Office.

-If your passport is currently with the Home Office, you will need to wait until it is returned before you can give notice.
+If your passport has expired, you will need to apply for a new one.
+If it's currently with the Home Office, you will need to wait until it is returned before you can give notice.

 Couples who have formed a civil partnership in the past can convert their civil partnership into a marriage.
 This is possible for couples who registered their civil partnership in England or Wales.
 It's also possible for couples who registered their civil partnership according to the law of England and Wales in a consulate or armed forces base overseas.